 Antiochus may have been descended from Darius the Great and Alexander the Great, but his own Commagene kingdom is far less well known.
 Indeed, the grandeur of Nemrut has proved such a draw over the years that this UNESCO-listed site is often credited with putting his realm on the map.

-Today, Nemrut is usually visited at sunrise or sunset, the times considered best for admiring its still-life population.
+Today, Nemrut is one of the most important and visited attractions in the country.
+A cold but sunny site, it is popular among visitors and locals alike.
+Nemrut is usually visited at sunrise or sunset, which are times considered best for admiring its still-life population.

 It is important to bring walking shoes, water, and warm clothes; from the car park, it is a 600m climb to the top, either by foot or by a number of shuttle buses which depart every half an hour.